ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 docker container exec -it MariaDB --user 0 sh
 ```

-If you want a fancy URL like zz6a1u790iyiff69.onion , you can use `Eschalot <https://github.com/ReclaimYourPrivacy/eschalot>`.
+If you want a fancy URL like zz6a1u790iyiff69.onion , you can use [Eschalot](<https://github.com/ReclaimYourPrivacy/eschalot>) .

 Simply replace the contents of the auto-generated "hostname" and "private_key" files in ${UR_HOST_DIR}/tor/hiddenservices/${UR_HIDDEN_SERVICE}/ .